AlexandraMMR/ParallelCwk1/README.md

 # Parallel Computing - Coursework 1
 The first coursework for Final Year Bath Comp Sci, Parallel Computing unit

+This zip contains 3 folders:
+Source, Testing

+Source - the actual compilable .c code
+Testing - the testing document and the values utilised by it (code run times etc)

 Compile sequential.c or parallel.c using gcc -Wall -pthread filename.c -lrt

 Run the program using ./filename, and possible flags: